Probate Q&A Series

 Conclusion

 In North Carolina, an heir does not get to control an estate vehicle simply by taking possession of it during administration.
 The personal representative should confirm how the vehicle is titled, document and insure it, and then move forward with a proper transfer or sale using the estate’s authority and DMV-required documents.
-If cooperation still does not happen, the next step is to ask the Clerk of Superior Court (Estates) for instructions or an order to protect the asset and allow the administration to move forward.
+If cooperation still does not happen, the next step is to ask the Clerk of Superior Court (Estates) for instructions or other appropriate relief to protect the asset and allow the administration to move forward.

 Talk to a Probate Attorney